 3.1 The creditors have the right to appoint a committee with a minimum of 3 and a maximum of 5 members.
 One of the functions of the committee is to determine the basis of the administrator's remuneration.
-An invitation to decide on whether a committee is to be established will be sent to creditors at the same time as a decision is sought on the administrator's proposals.
-The administrator must call the first meeting of the committee within 6 weeks of its establishment, and subsequent meetings must be held either at specified dates agreed by the committee, or when a member of the committee asks for one, or when the administrator decides he needs to hold one.
-The committee has power to summon the administrator to attend before it and provide information about the exercise of his functions.
+An invitation to decide on whether a committee is to be established will be sent to creditors at the same time as any decision of the creditors is sought.
+The administrator must call the first meeting of the committee within 6 weeks of its establishment, and subsequent meetings must be held either at specified dates agreed by the committee, or when a member of the committee asks for one, or when the administrator decides they need to hold one.
+The committee has power to summon the administrator to attend before it and provide information about the exercise of the administrator's functions.